apify/actor-scraper/docs/cheerio-scraper/partials/pagination.md

 but it requires some clever DevTools-Fu.

 ### [](#page-analysis) Analyzing the page
-While with `apify/web-scraper` and `apify/puppeteer-scraper`, we could get away with simply clicking a button, with `apify/cheerio-scraper` we need to dig a little deeper into the page's architecture.
+While with Web Scraper and **Puppeteer Scraper** ([apify/puppeteer-scraper](https://apify.com/apify/puppeteer-scraper)), we could get away with simply clicking a button, with Cheerio Scraper we need to dig a little deeper into the page's architecture.
 For this, we will use the Network tab of the Chrome DevTools.

 > It's a very powerful tool with a lot of features, so if you're not familiar with it, please see this tutorial: